csos95/ereader/README.md

 - import to database
     - [ ] store chapters in database
     - [ ] store table of contents in database
+- gutenberg
+    - [ ] download catalog file from project gutenberg
+    - [ ] parse and store metadata/epub download
+    - [ ] search for books
+    - [ ] copy epub to library